Astro Boy (character): 1980s series

 Skunk, meanwhile, brings Atlas with him for his next plot, which is to cause icebergs to sink a ship and have Atlas recover the gold transported by the ship.
 Tobio foils the plan by attacking the icebergs.
-He meets Atlas and they both realize that they feel they already met each other in the past without knowing how, then fight.
-Astro is drained out of energy and falls unconscious at Atlas’ feet.
-About to destroy him, Atlas forgives him remembering of Livian's words who told him to not take advantage of weak people.
+He meets Atlas and they both realize that they feel they had met in the past without knowing how, then fight.
+Tobio is drained of energy and falls unconscious at Atlas' feet.
+Atlas considers destroying Tobio, but relents.
 Hamegg soon finds Tobio and locks him in his trunk.
-Tenma, now feeling remorse, calls for his robot son, but no-one answers.

-Tobio wakes up at the circus surrounded by Hamegg, Kathy, his employee, and Tornado, the robot star of the circus.
+Tobio wakes up at the circus surrounded by Hamegg; Kathy, his employee; and Tornado, the robot star of the circus.
 Tobio is given daily chores and performs a clown act in the show.
-Misunderstanding the instructions he is given and not yet in control of his amazing power, he commits one mistake after another, drawing Hamegg’s fury.
-By then, Hamegg is already doubting his decision to bring Tobio to his circus.
+Misunderstanding the instructions he is given and not yet in control of his powers, he makes many mistakes, drawing Hamegg's fury.
+Tobio is later found by Ochanomizu, who recognizes him as Dr. Tenma's missing robot.
+Kathy fakes Tobio's death, which fools Hamegg and convinces him to rip up the contract.
+Kathy brings Tobio to Ochanomizu, who is going to return him to Japan.
+Ochanomizu explains that Tobio is an atomic robot, and Kathy gives him the name Atom.